SIG Sauer: 1864–1975

-1976: SIG creates SIG Sauer GmbH
+1976–1984

 SIG Sauer's line of handguns began in 1975 with the SIG Sauer SIG P220.
 It was initially developed by SIG and produced and distributed by J.P.
 Sauer & Sohn, but in 1976 SIG bought J.P.
 Sauer & Sohn and the resultant company was called SIG Sauer GmbH, based in Germany.

 Prior to World War II, Sauer had been primarily a maker of shotguns and hunting rifles.
 During the war, they produced a handgun, the Sauer 38H, but afterward had withdrawn from this market.
 With SIG as their partner/owner, Sauer returned to the business of manufacturing handguns.
 Their Sauer 38H had been produced in competition with other German makers such as Mauser and Walther at a time when new designs began to feature a double/single-action trigger.
 This double-action trigger mechanism, combined with advanced safety features including the hammer-lowering decocking lever, was incorporated by Sauer into the new P220 design.
 This new P220 design was derived from the Petter-Browning design and was created in response to a Swiss military and police requirement for a handgun to replace the P210.
-This new P220 design should properly be called the SIG Sauer System, which was, in fact, the labeling on one of the first SIG Sauer handguns, a modified SIG Sauer P220 design produced for the Browning Arms company in 1977.
+This new P220 design should properly be called the SIG Sauer system, which was, in fact, the labeling on one of the first SIG Sauer handguns, a modified SIG Sauer P220 design produced for the Browning Arms company in 1977.
 On the right side of the slide are the words "SIG Sauer System".
 This was the first SIG Sauer P220 type sold in the US.

-At this point there were three entities: